ton-play/tonplay-telegram-bot/README.md

 ## How can you start your game in Telegram?

-In Telegram games can be launched in two ways.
+In Telegram, games can be launched in two ways.
 > **Note** The version of the built-in API in Web API and Web View may differ, which may cause some functions to not work.
-More about telegram game

 ### Telegram Game

-One of them is in the web view and it will be recognized by Telegram as a game.
+One way to launch a game is in the web view, which will be recognized by Telegram as a game.

 <img width="918" alt="web view example" src="https://user-images.githubusercontent.com/111277652/235602538-525bf13b-2b2e-4305-a242-8d270513762d.png">